-To report incidents of hazing or suspected hazing and to obtain further information about this policy and reporting procedures, contact the Office of the Dean of Students (202-885-3300, Butler 408) or Public Safety (202-885-2527, Public Safety Building).
+To report incidents of hazing or suspected hazing and to obtain further information about this policy and reporting procedures, contact the Office of the Dean of Students (202-885-3300, Butler 408) or University Police (202-885-2527, University Police Building).

-Reports also may be submitted using the reporting form on the Dean of Students Web page: www.american.edu/ocl/dos
+Reports also may be submitted using the reporting form on the Dean of Students Web page: https://american-advocate.symplicity.com/hazing.